The Government House will be featured as part of the St. Augustine History Festival.

 St. Augustine National Cemetery

-What: Dr. Amy Larner Giroux, UCF, "No Longer Unknown: Native American POWs, Civil War soldiers, and Second Seminole War casualties."
+What: Dr. Amy Larner Giroux, University of Central Florida, "No Longer Unknown: Native American POWs, Civil War soldiers, and Second Seminole War casualties."

 Where: St. Augustine National Cemetery, 104 Marine Street, St. Augustine